vantage-sh/docs.vantage.sh/docs/vql.md

 The Vantage Query Language (VQL) is a SQL-like language for filtering cloud cost data.
 It includes a normalized schema across cloud providers and basic filter syntax for creating complex filters.
 VQL is currently available as part of the [Vantage API](https://vantage.readme.io/reference/general) as well as within the [Vantage Terraform provider](/terraform).

 :::tip
-On Cost and Resource Reports, you can create a filter and click **View as VQL** to see the filter represented in VQL.
+On Cost, Resource, and Kubernetes Efficiency Reports, you can create a filter and click **View as VQL** to see the filter represented in VQL.

 <div style={{display:"flex"}}>
     <img alt="Show as VQL button on a Cost Report" width="60%" src="/img/show-as-vql.png" />